iterative/dvc.org/content/blog/2022-07-26-iterative-studio-model-registry.md

   type: model
 ```

-The Git tag `image-classifier-model@v2.0.0` indicates that you created version
+In the following example, the Git tag `image-classifier-model@v2.0.0` indicates
-`2.0.0` of your `image-classifier-model` from the Git commit `6c0fc85`.
+that you created version `2.0.0` of your `image-classifier-model` from the Git
+commit `6c0fc85`.

 The Git tag `image-classifier-model#production#3` indicates that you assigned
 the `production` stage to version `2.0.0` of your model.